antmicro/topwrap/docs/source/developers_guide/tests.md

 ```

 :::{warning}
-When running tests by invoking `pytest` directly, tests are ran only on the locally selected python interpreter.
+When running tests by invoking `pytest` directly, tests are ran only on the locally selected Python interpreter.
-As CI runs them on all supported Python versions it's recommended to run tests with `nox` on all versions before pushing.
+As the CI runs on all supported Python versions, it's recommended to run tests with `nox` on all versions before pushing.
 :::

-Ignoring particular test can be done with `--ignore=test_path`, e.g:
+Ignoring a particular test can be performed with `--ignore=test_path`, e.g:
 ```bash
 python -m pytest --ignore=tests/tests_build/test_interconnect.py
 ```

-Sometimes it's useful to see what's being printed by the test for debugging purposes.
-Pytest captures all output from the test and displays it when all tests finish.
+For debugging purposes, Pytest captures all output from the test and displays it when all tests are completed.
-To see the output immediately, pass `-s` option to pytest:
+To see the output immediately, pass the `-s` flag to pytest:
 ```bash
 python -m pytest -s
 ```
-(dev-guide-tests-coverage)=

 ## Test coverage

 Test coverage is automatically generated when running tests with `nox`.
-When invoking `pytest` directly it can be generated with `--cov=topwrap` option.
+When invoking `pytest` directly, it can be generated with the `--cov=topwrap` flag.
-This will generate a summary of coverage displayed in CLI.
+This will generate a summary of coverage, displayed in the CLI.

 ```bash
 python -m pytest --cov=topwrap
 ```

-Additionally, the summary can be generated in HTML with `--cov=topwrap --cov-report html`, where lines that were not covered by tests can be browsed:
+Additionally, the summary can be generated in HTML with the flags `--cov=topwrap --cov-report html`, where lines that were not covered by tests can be browsed:

 ```bash
 python -m pytest --cov=topwrap --cov-report html
 ```

-Generated report is available at `htmlcov/index.html`
+The generated report is available at `htmlcov/index.html`

-(dev-guide-tests-updating-kpm-test-data)=
 ## Updating kpm test data

-All kpm data from examples can be generated using nox.
+All `kpm` data from examples can be generated using `nox`.
-This is useful when changing topwrap functionality related to kpm in order to avoid manually changing every example's test data.
+This is useful when changing Topwrap functionality relating to kpm, as it avoids manually changing test data in every sample.
-You can either update only one part of examples data like specification or update everything (dataflows, specifications, designs).
+Users can either update of example data such as the specification or update everything (dataflows, specifications, designs).

 To update everything run:
 ```bash